MaterSim/AtomisticSimulation/lectures/lec_07.md

 When discussing the 2D Bond Orientational Order Parameter, we derived a formula that aimed to capture the angular relationships between particles.
 Essentially, we were measuring how the particles around a reference atom were arranged, particularly focusing on their angular orientations.
 In 3D, this concept becomes more involved.
 Specifically, we want to describe how atoms are arranged around a central reference atom, taking into account both their radial and angular distributions.

-To begin with, we define the **Atomic Neighbor Density Function** to describe the spatial distribution of atoms around a reference atom within a cutoff radius  r_c .
+To begin with, we define the **Atomic Neighbor Density Function** to describe the spatial distribution of atoms around a reference atom within a cutoff radius $rc$.
 The atomic neighbor density function is expressed as:

 $$
     \rho(\mathbf{r}) = \sum_i^{r_i \leq rc} \delta(\mathbf{r}-\mathbf{r_i})
 $$

 Here, $\delta(\mathbf{r} - \mathbf{r_i})$ is the Dirac delta function, which ensures that the function only contributes when a neighboring atom is located at $\mathbf{r_i}$, and the summation runs over all neighboring atoms within the cutoff radius $rc$.

 To capture the angular distribution of neighboring atoms, we can transform the spatial neighbor density function into another domain, similar to how the Fourier transform converts a time-domain signal into its frequency components.
 In this case, we are interested in projecting the atomic density distribution onto the unit sphere to study the angular arrangement of atoms.